 Many of the children were chosen from pictures sent to potential parents by nuns.
 They were often sent to America without meeting their new parents before leaving Ireland.

-Cathy Deasy was another child who was adopted in this system.
+Cathy Deasy was another child who was adopted into this system.
 She remembers being photographed playing with toys so that the picture could be shown to American adopters.

 She told Sixsmith: “They are what I call ‘prop shots’.
 The nuns took them to impress adopters.
 They dressed us up in nice clothes, made us pose with toys that we would never be allowed to play with, and told us to wave to the camera.”